ROD-Aecom brought this scheme from an initial flood alleviation study through planning and design to construction.

 - Provision of access to trash screens for maintenance

-The works took place in a highly urbanised environment with heavily trafficked roads and, as such, required significant traffic management measures.
+The works took place in a highly urbanised environment with heavily trafficked roads and, as such, significant traffic management measures were required.

 Extensive consultation with affected landowners proved necessary as the flood alleviation measures involved works on private property.